Beyond Bayesian Model Averaging over Paths in Probabilistic Programs with Stochastic Support: Experimental Details and Additional Results

 \subsection{Modelling Radon Contamination in US Counties}

 As mentioned in the main text, our program encodes different modelling choices for both the intercept(s), $\alpha$, and the slope parameter(s), $\beta$, of the regression relation $y_i = \alpha + \beta \, x_i$.
 Below we describe in detail the four different modelling choices for the intercept term.
 The modelling choices for the slope parameter are analogous, except we do not consider using a group-level predictor for $\beta$.
+The full Pyro program for this experiment is shown in Fig.~\ref{fig:radon_program}.

 \textbf{Pooling.} This model corresponds to the SLP denoted ``P, P'' in Fig.~\ref{fig:radon_weights}.

 \textbf{No pooling.} Here $c[i]$ refers to the county index of the $i$th house.
 This model corresponds to the SLP denoted ``NP, P'' in Fig.~\ref{fig:radon_weights}.